-The virtual reality era officially began with the of launch of the Oculus Rift and HTC Vive this spring.
-But which platform should you bet on?
-There's the $599 Rift with its slick design, large catalog of games and cheaper price tag and its new $199 Oculus Touch controllers or the $799 Vive's impressive room tracking technology, virtual controllers, and unique camera?
+The mainstream virtual-reality era officially began with the launch of the Oculus Rift and the HTC Vive in 2016.
+Since then, both systems have undergone a few changes designed to enhance your virtual experiences.
+But which platform should you bet on -- the $499 Rift ($399 for a limited time) with its slick design and Oculus Touch controllers, or the $799 Vive and its impressive room tracking and unique camera?

 Neither the Vive nor the Rift is the most fashionable piece of hardware.
-But if we had to hit the runway with one of these devices strapped to our heads, we'd prefer the Rift.
-It has a smooth, sleek, minimalist design that boasts clean lines and gentle curves, and it kind of looks like the headset from anime classic Ghost in the Shell.
+But if I had to hit the runway with one strapped to my head, I'd pick the Rift.
+It has a smooth, sleek, minimalist design that boasts clean lines, gentle curves and kind of looks like the headset from the Ghost in the Shell anime.

-The Vive has a funky, sci-fi design that's intriguing, but the strategically-placed photosensors give the impression that the headset is still in its prototype phase compared to the Rift's polished, consumer-ready presentation.
+The Vive's funky sci-fi design is intriguing, but the strategically placed divots give the impression that the headset is still in its prototype phase, compared with the Rift's polished, consumer-ready presentation.

-But what puts the Rift over the top are the built-in headphones that fold down and gently press onto your ears to deliver an immersive audiovisual experience.
-People looking to use the Vive will have to supply their own headphones, which is nice if you have a favorite pair of buds or cans, but ultimately is another piece of hardware you're adding to the whole setup.
+But what puts the Rift over the top are the built-in headphones that fold down and gently press down on your ears to deliver an immersive audiovisual experience.
+People looking to use the Vive will have to bring their headphones, which is nice if you have a favorite pair of buds or cans, but ultimately is another piece of hardware you're adding to the whole setup.

-Overall, the Rift's design is more polished and consumer-ready than the Vive's.
+Winner: Oculus Rift.
+Overall, the Rift's design is more polished and consumer-ready than the Vive.
 Having a built-in audio system is a huge plus.

 What's Included (and What's Not)

 Each headset comes with an assorted bag of goodies to enhance your VR experience.
-The Vive includes a headset, a pair of handheld trackpad controllers and two base stations, which provide 360-degree motion tracking using lasers and infrared.
+HTC bundles the headset, a pair of handheld trackpad controllers and two base stations, which provide 360-degree motion tracking using lasers and infrared.

 The Touch controllers will not be available when Oculus Rift launches this spring.
 Credit: Oculus